This page is still being written. Please check back from time to time.

 - If all believers are raised from the dead and go to be with Jesus after the tribulation and at the moment

-of his return to earth, no one will be left to populate the renewed earth and for the church to rule over
+of his return to earth, no one will be left to populate the renewed earth and for Israel and the church to rule over

 by the nation of Israel and the surviving Gentile believers who were converted after the removal of the church.